philippekerstens/Group-3/README.md

 The dataset we have is manipulated for continous variables.
 Supervised machine learning models fits to the dataset we have and also incline to have somewhat pair variables.
 Thus it was difficult to presume which variables can have possible relationship each other outside of their pairs.
 Linear regression model can be most effective tool to analyze these paird associated variables.
 The limitation of our model it's linearity.
 Due to multiple possible causes that are not counted in our dataset, it's linearity could be temporary (vaccination status, weather and location) or irrelevant because strong correlation does not mean it is cause and effect relationship.
 The benefit of linear regression is that we can build and see the relationship between the variables intuitively that could have cause and effect relationship.
 It is easier to interpret compare to other side of machine learning methods, which can provide meaningful relationships with what dataset we have.

-## Phase 3: Creation of the dashboard -
+## Part 3: Creation of the dashboard -

 ## Dashboard:
 The layout of the dashboard can be viewed on our google slide presentation deck.